LWC Trustees

 Thomas R. Appleton, CFA

 Thomas Appleton serves as the Treasurer of the Loring, Wolcott & Coolidge Office.
 He joined the Loring, Wolcott & Coolidge Office in 2006.
 Previously, he served as a Trust Officer at State Street Bank and United States Trust Company.
 He graduated from Trinity College with a degree in Economics and Asian Studies.
 He is a Certified Trust and Financial Advisor.
 In addition, he is a graduate of the National Graduate Trust School.
-Thomas is a member of the CFA Society of Boston, the Boston Estate Planning Council and serves as the Treasurer of the Colonial Society of Massachusetts and the Paul Revere Memorial Association.
+Thomas is a member of the CFA Society of Boston, the Boston Estate Planning Council and serves as the Treasurer of the Paul Revere Memorial Association.

 Wendy S. Holding, CFA